nitetrik/ip-management/README.md

 gateway: The gateway.
 description: A description for the IP address.
 port: port number to verify online or offline

+## Data Persistence
+IP information is stored in a JSON file named ip_database.json.
+The data is loaded from this file when the program starts and saved to the file before exiting.

+## Notes
+IP addresses, subnet masks, and gateways are validated to ensure they are in the correct format.
+Ports are validated to ensure they are valid port numbers.

 ## #License